AnthYou/TechnicalTests/12p5/README.md

 # 12p5 - Technical test

-The goal is to write a small webapp that find the available spots for a parking place and to display them.
+The goal is to write a small webapp that find the available spots for every parking place and to display them.
 The user should be able to book a divided place in an available spot.
 You will have to pass the first unit tests below and write all needed tests you need, using the TDD workflow.
 ## Initialize the project

 ### 1. Create the rails app skipping tests